-To prevent hot spots in the block, coolant also bypasses FROM the thermostat housing TO the coolant pump via a short bypass hose (between two small hose barbs at the base of the thermostat housing and the coolant pump.)
-Catalina removes this short bypass hose and attaches the water heater hoses to those hose and attaches the water heater hoses to those two ports.
+To prevent hot spots in the block, coolant also bypasses FROM the thermostat housing TO the coolant pump via a short bypass hose si (between two small hose barbs at the base of the thermostat housing and the coolant pump.)
+Catalina removes this short bypass hose and attaches the water heater hoses to those two ports.
 This creates a continuous coolant flow through the water heater whether the thermostat is open or closed.